 Our pilots lead our operation every day, making the difference that our customers see and feel when they fly Virgin Atlantic.
-Virgin Atlantic has one of the most technologically advanced aircrafts around, operating a mix of different aircrafts from the “jumbo” Boeing 747 to the innovative new Boeing 787 which continue to join our fleet.
+Virgin Atlantic has one of the most technologically advanced aircraft fleets around, operating a mix of different aircraft from the “jumbo” Boeing 747 to the innovative new Boeing 787 which continue to join our fleet.

 Recent Aircraft Acquisition

 In addition, we have recently announced a $4.4 billion order for 12 Airbus A350-1000 aircraft.
 The investment comes as part of a fleet modernisation programme which will see 50 per cent of our airline’s planes replaced in a six year period – making it one of the world’s youngest fleets.

 The aircraft is more fuel efficient than other planes, with the new Rolls-Royce Trent XWB engines generating 30 per cent lower carbon dioxide emissions compared to Virgin Atlantic’s current 747-400 aircraft.
 And the A350-1000 is significantly quieter than the airline’s current planes – it will reduce the noise footprint at airports that Virgin Atlantic flies by 52 per cent.